Reducing wasteful healthcare spending

 In recent years, our unique public/private healthcare system has been weakened by wasteful spending.

 Increasing pressure on the public sector, lower rates of private health insurance membership and increasing costs of health care across the public and private sector are all putting Australia’s health system at risk.

 Bold reforms are needed to restore the balance between the public and private arms of Australia’s health sector.

 Medicare + strong private health sector = Australia’s world class healthcare system

-Prosthesis List Reform
+Issue 1: Prostheses List Reform

 In Australia, the Government’s Prostheses List set the prices for more than 11,000 items including medical devices like screws and stents used on common surgical procedures like knee and hip replacements.

-We have developed a blueprint for reforming prostheses funding in Australia, which redistributes these excessive profits from multinational medical device companies to Australian doctors, Australian hospitals and Australian families.
+Private Healthcare Australia developed a blueprint for reforming prostheses funding in Australia, which redistributes these excessive profits from multinational medical device companies to Australian doctors, Australian hospitals and Australian families.
 Private health funds have committed to passing on any savings from these reforms to consumers as a reduction in health insurance premiums.

 Second-tier default benefits require funds to pay non-contracted hospitals 85% of the market price, regardless of quality or need.
 Those hospitals are then free to set their prices at whatever level they choose, often resulting in high out-of-pocket costs.
 Contracted hospitals have no or, rarely any known out-of-pocket costs.

 Restoring the second-tier default benefit to its original intent, to protect rural and regional hospitals, would save $200 million annually, while consumers can be protected from rising out-of-pockets charged by uncontracted hospitals.